vedph/cadmus-codicology-shell/README.md

 # Cadmus Codicology Shell

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.6.

 The project is used as an incubator shell for developing and testing frontend Cadmus codicological components: